 In the off-season, players practice holding their breath to build their oxygen intake and increase efficiency.
 Taking in optimum levels of oxygen is key to keeping a player moving on the ice and able to come out on top in physical duels with the opposition.

 The gruelling aerobic training clearly pays off as ice hockey players match field hockey athletes in VO2 max scores, with the average NHL player recording 60-65 ml/kg/min.
 One of the highest ever recorded belonged to former Tampa Bay Lightning player Matthew Spencer.
 He recorded a score of 70 back in 2015.

 Players use up so much energy on the ice that they can lose an astonishing 5 to 8 pounds of water weight per game.
 Some players lose more than just water.
 Many players will lose weight during the course of the season.
 In an extreme case, San Jose Sharks Captain Todd Gill went from 180 pounds to 165 pounds (82 to 74 kg) over the course of the 1996 season.
 Injuries to teammates gave the Sharks’ captain more than his share of ice time.

 PledgeSports is a revolutionary crowdfunding and sponsorship platform dedicated to sport.

-Are you or your hockey team/club looking to raise money in 2017?
+Are you or your hockey team/club looking to raise money?
 If so, get in touch with us via email@example.com, or visit www.pledgesports.org and hit “Create A Campaign” to start raising money today!